datanav/docs/configuration.rst

      - List<String> or String
      - A SPARQL ``SELECT`` query that should return exactly two bound variables: ``id`` which should contain a unique subject and ``updated`` which should contain its modification time in ISO UTC format (or "0001-01-01T00:00:00Z" if not available in the data).
-If the ``supports_since`` is set to true, you must include a filter based on the ``updated`` content compared to the current since moniker.
+If you would like the source to have continuation support, then you must include a filter based on the
+       ``updated`` content compared to the current since moniker.
 You must use a variable expansion ``${since}`` for this purpose.
 The query result set should always be ordered by the "?updated" variable.
 If a list of strings is given, they will be converted to a single string by concatenation with the newline character.